mattblass/FetchList/README.md

 This includes some sorting functions to sort the data in different ways.

 The UI renders a table like layout with a header and row.
 The header cells are clickable to change the sorting of the table.
-The name field has a format of "Item <Int>" and so the name is parsed so the sorting can be based on the name and the Int in the name.
+The name field has a format of "Item N" and so the name is parsed so the sorting can be based on the name and the Int in the name.